Lighthouses of Spain: Coast of Morocco

 Melilla has been Spanish since 1497.
 The two cities were the first -- and are now the last

 -- European possessions on the African mainland.

-Melilla has the status of an autonomous city within the Kingdom
+Ceuta and Melilla have the status of autonomous cities within the Kingdom

 of Spain.
 In addition to

-the cities of Ceuta and Melilla, Spain administers as federal territories several small islands
+the two cities, Spain administers as federal territories several small islands

 of the Mediterranean near the coast of Morocco, known collectively as the plazas menores